-The Advisory Committee on Immunization Practices (ACIP) recommends one dose of Nirsevimab for infants ages <8 months born during or entering their first RSV season (50 mg for infants <5kg and 100 mg for infants ≥5 kg).
+The Advisory Committee on Immunization Practices (ACIP) recommends one dose of nirsevimab for infants ages <8 months born during or entering their first RSV season (50 mg for infants <5kg and 100 mg for infants \geq 5 kg).
 Additionally, one dose of Nirsevimab is recommended for children ages 8 through 19 months who are at increased risk^ for severe RSV disease and entering their second RSV season (200 mg).

 Below is a planning checklist that is subject to change depending on forthcoming federal guidance.
-The North Dakota Department of Health and Human Services (ND HHS) Immunization Unit will update this list and further educate healthcare providers about Nirsevimab when additional information becomes available.
+The North Dakota Department of Health and Human Services (ND HHS) Immunization Unit will update this list and further educate healthcare providers if changes occur.